Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Related Work

-One of the PEFT methods, Model Reprogramming \cite{ModelReprogrammingResourceEfficient2024chen}, which incorporates prompts into inputs, offers an effective framework for repurposing models for various task-specific applications.
-The framework draws significant inspiration from adversarial reprogramming, which was first introduced by Elsayed et al \cite{AdversarialReprogrammingNeural2019elsayed} The aim of model reprogramming is to re-use and re-align the data representation, from an existing model, for a separate task without fundamental changes to the model’s parameters.
+{Parameter Efficient Fine-Tuning (PEFT) methods \cite{AutoVPAutomatedVisual2024tsao}, which significantly reduce computational and storage overheads, have garnered increasing attention.
+By fine-tuning only a limited number of additional parameters, PEFT can adapt a large pre-trained model to achieve outstanding performance on targeted tasks. } One of the PEFT methods, model reprogramming \cite{ModelReprogrammingResourceEfficient2024chen}, which incorporates prompts into inputs, offers an effective framework for repurposing models for various task-specific applications.
+The framework draws significant inspiration from adversarial reprogramming, which was first introduced by Elsayed et al \cite{AdversarialReprogrammingNeural2019elsayed}.
+Model reprogramming aims to re-use and re-align the data representation, from an existing model, for a separate task without fundamental changes to the model's inner parameters.
 This paradigm re-purposes existing knowledge by strategically transforming inputs and outputs, bypassing extensive inner model parameter fine-tuning.
-Reprogramming techniques have been widely applied in various tasks in the past few years.
-VP introduces a universal perturbation directly into the input data to facilitate task-specific fine-tuning while keeping the pretrained model intact. {Although these PEFT methods have developed in other research fields, the application of PEFT methods to face forgery detection remains largely unexplored.
-In this study, we introduce a novel approach to reprogramming a pre-trained CLIP model for deepfake detection using a minimal number of learnable parameters, designed to leverage the great generalization abilities of the pretrained Vision-Language Model (VLM). }
+Reprogramming techniques have been widely applied in various tasks in the past few years \cite{WatermarkingReprogramming, samplespecificprompt}.
+Visual prompting (VP) \cite{ExploringVisualPrompts2022bahng} introduces a universal perturbation directly into the input data to facilitate task-specific fine-tuning while keeping the pre-trained model intact. {Although these PEFT methods have developed in other research fields, the application of PEFT methods to face forgery detection remains largely unexplored.
+In this study, we introduce a novel approach to reprogramming a pre-trained CLIP model for deepfake detection using only a few number of learnable parameters, designed to leverage the great generalization abilities of the pre-trained Vision-Language Model (VLM). }